LazorKit LogoLazorKit

 Creates Wallet PDA, Vault PDA, and the first Authority PDA in one transaction.

-Adds an additional key.
+Adds another key.
 Owner can add any role; Admin can only add Spender.

 Closes the authority PDA and refunds rent to a specified destination.
 Prevents self-removal and removal of the last owner.